Slide (Goo Goo Dolls song): Chart performance

 In Canada, the song accomplished a rare feat by debuting at number one on the RPM 100 Hit Tracks chart, on October 19, 1998.
 Not counting the number-one song on the magazine's first issue, it became only the third (and final) song to debut at number one on this chart, after Band Aid's "Do They Know It's Christmas?" in 1985 and Tom Cochrane's "I Wish You Well" in 1995.
 After its debut, "Slide" spent a second week at number one, then dropped to number four on November 2.
 It spent a total of 26 weeks in the top 20 and remained in the top 100 until the end of 1999.
-The song also reached number 22 on the RPM Adult Contemporary Tracks chart and number five on the Alternative 30 chart.
+The song also reached number 22 on the RPM Adult Contemporary Tracks chart and number five on the Alternative 30.
 It was the 18th-most-successful single of Canada in 1999.
+In 2025, Music Canada certified the song triple platinum, for sales and streaming figures exceeding 240,000 units.

 Outside North America, "Slide" underperformed in most countries.
 It debuted at number 45 on the Australian Singles Chart on January 17, 1999, then slowly climbed up the chart until reaching its peak of number 29 on March 7.
 Afterwards, it dropped out of the top 30 and left the chart five weeks after peaking.
 Despite its low peak, it earned a gold certification for sales exceeding 35,000 copies.
 In neighboring New Zealand, the single first appeared at number 41 on February 21 and peaked at number 36 the following week, then spent three more weeks in the top 50.
+Recorded Music NZ (RMNZ) awarded the song a platinum certification in 2022 for sales and streaming figures exceeding 30,000 units.
 On the UK Singles Chart, "Slide" debuted and peaked at number 43 on March 27, but spent only one more week on the chart before dropping out of the top 100.
 On the UK Indie Chart, which ranks songs released by independent record labels, it reached number eight.
-It attained its highest European peak in Iceland, where it charted at number 14 for two weeks.
+The song has sold and streamed over 200,000 units in the UK, allowing it to be certified silver by the British Phonographic Industry (BPI).
+"Slide" attained its highest European peak in Iceland, where it charted at number 14 for two weeks.